 In 2011 eight new one meter units were excavated on the West Lobe, as well as four on the hilltop to the east of the cabin.
-We continued excavation of thirteen units initiated previously in 2009 and 2010 in the East Lobe Pleistocene sediments; most of these units will be excavated further in 2012.
+We continued excavation of thirteen units initiated previously in 2009 and 2010 in the East Lobe Pleistocene sediments.
 We also dug a series of 25 cm square tests in the Northwestern quadrant of the site that were profiled and sampled in support of Michael Grooms continued geomorphological studies of the site.